-Dana’s Dad sometimes write at his wife’s blog, Princess Dana Diaries.
+Dana’s Dad sometimes writes at his wife’s blog, Princess Dana Diaries.
 A father of one, the letter he wrote below was a letter to Dana as part of a Valentine’s Day series, brought to you by Daddy Matters.

 My dearest Dana,

 …You’re turning 6 this year and getting quite inquisitive about the world around you.
 Just the other day you wanted to chart a family tree.
 Before we go too far-flung into the foliage of the family tree, I thought that it’s apt that we talk about the ‘root’ – Daddy and Mommy’s love for each other.

 Each day at home you would’ve walked past many things but there are 3 that I would like you to especially remember.

 They all belong to Mommy: her ring, her shoes and her handbag.

 When you are older, you will know that these three things are quite important to all women.
 And hence they are too to your Mommy.
 In fact, each day when Daddy comes home and sees these things, I’m always reminded of what a blessed man I am.
 You see… your Mommy, like any woman, naturally would love to have a bigger and newer jewellery, shoes and bags to match her clothes, the occasions and, yes, her moods.
 But…no. The jewellery that she wears today is the very ones that I gave her as part of our wedding dowry 15 years ago (what is that word?
 Well…you don’t need to know but your future husband will need to!).